 Veterans and servicemembers who turn to entrepreneurship are generally able to secure more funding than their non-military counterparts.
 More than 80 percent finance their ventures with personal and/or family .
 Servicemembers certainly put their money where their mouth is!
 The rest typically get financing through their financial institutions, or through government loans for servicemembers starting businesses.

 So what can you do if you’re interested in pursuing entrepreneurship, self-employment or small business ownership as your next career?
 Rally your troops!

 The first step is to find your passion, and then build your strategy.
 Servicemembers are at a unique advantage because there are so many resources available to help.
 So get educated!

 Military skills are well-suited for business success, but sometimes it takes a little translation for the civilian world.
 Vetrepreneurs have many tools and experiences at their disposal, but navigating a new and unknown landscape can be difficult.
-Whether it be learning to find a feasible business opportunity, or even how to write a business plan to secure financing, there are tailored (and free!) veteran and servicemember resources available to veterans and servicemembers to help your business thrive.
+Whether it be learning to find a feasible business opportunity, or even how to write a business plan to secure financing, there are tailored (and free!) resources available to veterans and servicemembers to help your business thrive.